andrew/ultimate-awesome/README.md

 - [awesome-real-estate](https://github.com/etewiah/awesome-real-estate) - A curated list of awesome real estate related resources and projects.
 - [awesome-retrospectives](https://github.com/josephearl/awesome-retrospectives) - A curated list of resources for facilitating and learning about retrospectives.
 - [awesome-clip](https://github.com/talkuhulk/awesome-clip) - A curated list of research based on CLIP.
-- [awesome-oss-saas](https://github.com/vihar/awesome-oss-saas) - A collection of open-source saas tools.
 - [A-collection-of-useful-repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories) - This is a collection of useful repositories providing resources for learning.
 Feel free to contribute here.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
+- [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-bimanual-manipulation](https://github.com/Skylark0924/awesome-bimanual-manipulation) - Robot bimanual manipulation / dual-arm manipulation .
 - [awesome-actionscript3](https://github.com/robinrodricks/awesome-actionscript3) - A curated list of awesome libraries and components for ActionScript 3 and Adobe AIR.
 - [awesome-kde](https://github.com/shvedes/awesome-kde) - A curated list of awesome KDE applications, plugins, and resources.
 - [awesome-android-libraries](https://github.com/yeungeek/awesome-android-libraries) - Awesome android libraries.
 - [awesome-spn](https://github.com/arranger1044/awesome-spn) - A structured list of resources about Sum-Product Networks (SPNs).
 - [awesome-neo](https://github.com/CityOfZion/awesome-neo) - Resources for working with the NEO blockchain.
-- [awesome-hungarian-nlp](https://github.com/oroszgy/awesome-hungarian-nlp) - A curated list of NLP resources for Hungarian.
 - [awesome-elvish](https://github.com/elves/awesome-elvish) - A curated list of awesome Elvish packages, modules, and tools that support Elvish.
 - [awesome-sunshine](https://github.com/lizardbyte/awesome-sunshine) - A collection of awesome Sunshine scripts, tools, guides and companion software.
 - [awesome-react-state-management](https://github.com/olegrjumin/awesome-react-state-management) - ⚛️  ・React state management tools and libraries.